Reading to retain customers

 There you have it, my top resources on how to retain customers 👍

-If you know any other resources that you think should be on the list please let me know.
+Please let me know if you know any other resources you think should be on the list.